chanind/chanind.github.io/_posts/2021-10-11-self-optimizing-ab-tests.markdown

 ## Final notes

 - In order for this to work well, the conversions and trials data for each A/B variation needs to be kept up to date so the system can keep adjusting its estimates of the underlying conversion rate of each A/B variation as time progresses.
-- This post uses [jStat](https://jstat.github.io/) for statiscal calculations in Javascript and [highcharts](https://www.highcharts.com/) for the charts.
+- This post uses [jStat](https://jstat.github.io/) for statistical calculations in Javascript and [highcharts](https://www.highcharts.com/) for the charts.

 <script src="https://cdn.jsdelivr.net/npm/jstat@latest/dist/jstat.min.js"></script>
 <script src="https://code.highcharts.com/highcharts.js"></script>